LEARN MORE Accept Cookie Policy

 How do I join the All of Us Research Program?

 To join, visit the All of Us Research Program website, www.JoinAllofUs.org.
-You can also download the All of Us Research Program app (iOS versionAndroid version).

 You will be asked to sign up with your email address or mobile phone number.
 Because All of Us is research, you will also be asked to complete an informed consent process.
 This process tells more about what is involved and the risks and benefits of joining.